 And if for whatever reason you need to or choose to stay on the pill, make sure you are taking steps to replenish nutrients depleted by the pill, keep inflammation low, and support your liver in natural detoxification.
 Meeting with a doctor who understands how to monitor your health and your labs while you’re on the pill is crucial for minimizing side effects and protecting your health.

-If you’re looking for more birth control specific support, then I invite you to learn how to break free from the pill, balance your hormones naturally and reclaim your mood in my Post-Birth Control Hormone Reset Program.
+If you’re looking for more birth control specific support, then I invite you to learn how to break free from the pill, balance your hormones naturally and reclaim your mood in my Birth Control Hormone Reset Program.